 Dream Catcher Tree & DIY Rustic Tree Box

-This year I opted for a rustic Christmas Tree Box as the stand for our master bedroom Dream Catcher tree, so Ron used some old pallet wood to create this easy holiday DIY.
+This year I opted for a Rustic Christmas Tree Box as the stand for our master bedroom Dream Catcher Tree, so Ron used some old pallet wood to create this easy holiday DIY.

 This year I wanted something cozy to promote a dreamlike vibe for our master bedroom tree theme.
 I was completely inspired by some beautiful Native American Dream catchers I found over the summer.
 They were so beautiful with a rustic quality and beautiful feathers, I immediately could invasion this trees, in the middle of June, and I just knew they would be the primary focal point of the master bedroom tree.

+I added in shimmery ivory ribbon loops, icy pine branches and filled the tree up with rustic pine cones and luscious silk lambs ear to create the perfect base for our collection of bottle brush woodland ornaments.
+These were the perfect addition to the beautiful Native American dream catchers which are works of art.
+Just the right amount of feathers and twine to catch all of our holiday dreams and make them a reality.
+Then I added in a few rustic birch logs and seasoned pine cone clusters to add even more character to this woodland tree.
 For the rest of the bedroom I decided to just, for simplicity and comfort, to keep our basic white comforter and coverlet set and accent with seasonal throws and pillows.
 This design technique is much easier to pack away or transition into other holidays depending on the patterns and colors that you choose.
 Plus I am really picky about sheets and thread count, so I am not one to pick up any old set of holiday print sheets to toss on the bed.

-This tree was beautiful, the perfect thing to fall asleep under during the magical holiday season and weak up to each beautiful morning.
+I continue with the color story of natural green tones by adding a few lush dark hunter green velvet pillows.
+Then added a few of these great tartan plaid pillows that are all the rage this year, which adds just a pop of color to make the room feel like Christmas.
+I found the fantastic nubby hunter green and ivory throw at my local Pottery Barn Outlet.
+Which is having some great sales right now.
+Be sure to Shop My Style at the bottom to see more available holiday steals and deals.
+This tree was beautiful, the perfect thing to fall asleep under during the magical holiday season and wake up to each beautiful morning.
 However, I remembered that I did not want to spend my magical season pulling my handmade tree skirt out of the Roomba again like I did last year.
 Don’t get me wrong, I love my Roomba but tree skirts and Roomba’s are not a great mix, so I had planned that all the trees in the house would get new bases that were raised platforms or solid without skirts.

 DIY TREE BOX STAND TUTORIAL: